HalloWishes: Soundtrack

 × — Instrumental version is played.† – Was cut in 2008, moved to Disneyland's Halloween Screams in 2009.

-Parts of the soundtrack, which are available on an in-park CD entitled "Magic Kingdom Event Party Music", have also been used in Halloween events at Disneyland Paris Resort and Hong Kong Disneyland.
+Parts of the soundtrack, which are available on an in-park CD entitled "Magic Kingdom Event Party Music", have also been used in Halloween events at Disneyland Paris and Hong Kong Disneyland.

 Related shows

 Disneyland

 On September 25, 2009, Disneyland kicked off their yearly 'Halloween Time' promotion.
 The park introduced a new nighttime fireworks show called Halloween Screams.
-It is very similar to Hallowishes in that they use the same soundtrack.
-However, there are noticeable differences, the most notable being Jack Skellington (voiced by Chris Sarandon) replacing the Ghost Host as the 'master of scare-monies' and the inclusion of Zero, his ghostly dog.
+It is very similar to Hallowishes in that they use the same soundtrack, but there are noticeable differences, the most notable being Jack Skellington (voiced by Chris Sarandon) replacing the Ghost Host as the 'master of scare-monies' and the inclusion of Zero, his ghostly dog.

 Hong Kong Disneyland

 On September 16, 2010, Hong Kong Disneyland kicked off their yearly 'Haunted Halloween' promotion.
 The park introduced a new nighttime fireworks show called Disney's Nightmare in the Sky.
-It is very similar to HalloWishes and Halloween Screams in that they use the same soundtrack.
-However, there are noticeable differences, the most notable being Maleficent from Walt Disney’s Sleeping Beauty replacing the Ghost Host and Jack Skellington as the 'master of scare-monies'.
+It is very similar to HalloWishes and Halloween Screams in that they use the same soundtrack, but there are noticeable differences, the most notable being Maleficent from Walt Disney's Sleeping Beauty replacing the Ghost Host and Jack Skellington as the 'master of scare-monies'.